duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 that.

 `Decidable`, then, relates to `Applicative` in an analogous way to how `Divisible` does to `Alternative`.
-There are a few other similiarities between them that are worth pointing out:
+There are a few other similarities between them that are worth pointing out:

 - Neither `Applicative` nor `Decidable` offer a monoidal `f a -> f a ->